To support and uplift the beekeepers of Central Virginia through education and

 Hoping to catch a brisk winter hike while you're here???
 High Bridge Trail is just across Main Street!

 History buff?
-Farmville is host to an abundance of museums and landmarks, including world-renowned Hampden Sydney College, founded in 1775 and the oldest private charter in the south.
+Farmville is host to an abundance of museums and landmarks, including Hampden-Sydney College, founded in 1775 and the oldest private charter in the south.

 The conference is being hosted by the Heart of Virginia Beekeepers, a local association dedicated to supporting local beekeepers (beeks!) and educating the public about the role honey bees play in the region.
 The club hosts monthly meetings, a mentor program, and a yearly new beekeepers class to provide support to beekeepers.